Keeping Your Jacuzzi Tub Clean

 Imagine you’ve had a stressful day and you come home with the intention of pouring yourself a glass of wine and hopping into your Jacuzzi tub.
 Now imagine you turn it on and as the jets fire up, the tub fills with nastiness; the kind of nastiness that is slimy and black.
-Jacuzzi jets can be a breeding ground for bacteria and mold and if they are not cleaned regularly this is exactly what will happen.
+Jacuzzi jets can be a breeding ground for bacteria and mold and if they are not cleaned regularly this is exactly what will happen without proper maintenance.
 Fortunately, the jets are easy to clean and maintain if you follow the following instructions.

 Depending how long it’s been since you last cleaned the jets, you may see some pretty gross stuff churning around in there.
 That is a good thing; it means the pipes are getting a good cleaning.

-Drain the tub, cleaning out the residue and refill it above the jets with COLD water this time.
+Drain the tub, cleaning out the residue and refill it above the jets with cold water this time.
 Run the jets for another 10-15 minutes to rinse the tub thoroughly.
 Drain the tub and clean it again with your choice of bathroom cleaner.

 At this point your Jacuzzi tub should be clean and ready for you to take a nice long soak with no disgusting surprises this time.
 Time to pour that glass of wine and relax and enjoy!